ksylvan/RaspberryPiSetup/README.md

     Dec 31 16:00:31 pidora.local nm-dispatcher.action[230]: 02-wlan-powersave-off: wlan0: turning off powersave mode to prevent constant reconnections
     [root@pidora ~]# iwlist wlan0 power
     wlan0     Current mode:off

+At this point, I shutdown the RPi, and put it in a corner of my office, connected to power.
+The RPi now serves as an always-on headless server.